fish-shell/fish-shell/doc_src/language.rst

 Shell variable and function names
 ---------------------------------

-The names given to variables and functions (so called "identifiers") have to follow certain rules:
+The names given to variables and functions (so-called "identifiers") have to follow certain rules:

 - A variable name cannot be empty.
 It can contain only letters, digits, and underscores.
 It may begin and end with any of those characters.